 - 5.11.1 Most properties will be advertised through the Choice Based Lettings (CBL) scheme.
 However in certain circumstances some properties may be let directly to applicants and these properties will be let outside of the allocation scheme.
 Where an applicant is identified as requiring a direct let the case will be referred to a senior officer for approval.
-The list below gives some examples of where this may happen. - a) Where the council has accepted a full homelessness duty towards a household but the household has not found suitable accommodation during a period of choice through the CBL scheme. - b) Where an applicant and their household require a specific size, type or adapted property and the applicant has not been able to find suitable accommodation through the CBL scheme - c) Where an existing social housing tenant is required to move to make the best use of stock, and they have not been successful in finding a suitable property through the CBL scheme - 5.11.2 Information as to which properties have been allocated though direct lets will be made available through the CBL feedback mechanism. - 5.11.3 Direct lets will be made on the basis of a suitable property becoming available.
+The list below gives some examples of where this may happen. - a) Where the council has accepted a full homelessness duty towards a household but the household has not found suitable accommodation during a period of choice through the CBL scheme. - b) Where an applicant and their household require a specific size, type or adapted property and the applicant has not been able to find suitable accommodation through the CBL scheme - c) Where an existing social housing tenant is required to move to make the best use of stock, and they have not been successful in finding a suitable property through the CBL scheme. - Where applicants are left in tenancies under Use and Occupation and it is felt it is unreasonable to move them e.g. elderly person who has lived in the property with his/her family for many years but has no succession rights - 5.11.2 Information as to which properties have been allocated though direct lets will be made available through the CBL feedback mechanism. - 5.11.3 Direct lets will be made on the basis of a suitable property becoming available.

 Where a property becomes available that is suitable for more than one applicant with a direct let status, the date applicants were awarded a direct let status will be used as a deciding factor in deciding to whom the property will be let.